martinsumner/riak_kv/docs/QueryAPI.md

 The query list in this case contains only one query, and that identifies the index field ("index_name"), and the start and end terms.
 Note that as the projected attributes are appended the sort key, although the query is for an exact sort key it must be range query which covers all possible projected attributes (in this case by appending to the end_term a character "~" that has a value higher than the delimiter "|" in the ascii table).

 The evaluation expression is a pipeline of evaluation functions to be applied to each index term.
-The first evaluation function `delim($term, :dl1, ($dob, $fn, $gn, $pc))` instructs the query to split the query term using the delimiter identified by the substitution `dl1` (i.e. "|") and then up to four elements as will be placed in the projected attributes maps as `$dob`, `$fn`, `$gn` and `$pc` respectively.
+The first evaluation function `delim($term, :dl1, ($dob, $fn, $gn, $pc))` instructs the query to split the query term using the delimiter identified by the substitution `dl1` (i.e. "|") and then up to four elements will be placed in the projected attributes maps as `$dob`, `$fn`, `$gn` and `$pc` respectively.
 The second evaluation function `split($gn, :dl2, $gn)` is to take the value of the attribute `$gn` and create a new attribute `$gn` which is a list obtained by splitting the attribute value on the delimiter identified by the substitution `dl2` (i.e. ".").

-So in this term there are two delimiters, one `|` which splits up a fixed number of attributes, and some evaluated with the `delim` function which outputs elements directly into the mpa of attributes.
-There is then a second delimiter `.` which splits one of those attributes, the given name attribute into individual given names.
-As there is variable number of given names supported, the `split` function is used to output an attribute whose value is a list.
+So in this term there are two delimiters, one `|` which splits up a fixed number of attributes, and this is evaluated with the `delim` function which outputs elements directly into the map of attributes.
+There is then a second delimiter `.` which splits one of those attributes, the given name attribute, into individual given names.
+As there is a variable number of given names supported, the `split` function is used to output an attribute whose value is a list.
 In this case the output name of the attribute `$gn` is the same as the input, so this alters the value in the attribute map rather than creating a new one.

 After applying the evaluation expression, the filter_expression will receive a map of projected attributes like this (for this specific index entry):